 - 17) Should standards of conduct/behaviour differ between local governments?
-Please explain. - 18) Which option do you prefer for codes of conduct and why? - 19) How should a code of conduct be enforced?
+Please explain. - No Similar responsibilities. - 18) Which option do you prefer for codes of conduct and why?
+Regulations under the Act. - 19) How should a code of conduct be enforced?As above.